 There was no increase in systemic exposure to rosuvastatin in subjects with Child-Pugh scores of 7 or below.
-However, increased systemic exposure has been observed in subjects with Child-Pugh scores of 8 and 9.
-In these patients an assessment of renal function should be considered.
+However, increased systemic exposure has been observed in subjects with Child-Pugh scores of 8 and 9 (see section 5.2).
+In these patients an assessment of renal function should be considered (see section 4.4).
 There is no experience in subjects with Child-Pugh scores above 9.
-Rosuvastatin is contraindicated in patients with active liver disease.
+Rosuvastatin is contraindicated in patients with active liver disease (see section 4.3).